 encountered in the file.
 It is especially important to define this

-viewpoint carefully as the most interesting entry point - default viewpoint.
+viewpoint carefully as the most interesting entry point.

 Each virtual world has as many viewpoints as you define for it.
 You can define viewpoints in the virtual world through your chosen editor or through the Simulink® 3D Animation™ viewer.